+Long term (by 2050)

-Long term (by 2050): a walkable and cyclable city, where walking and cycling are the preferred modes of transport.
+The long term goal is to realize the vision of a walkable and cyclable city where walking and cycling are the preferred modes of transport.
+This is a city that has:

-In the long term, the City's vision and objectives for access and mobility are realised, i.e. Cape Town is a people-centric city that prioritises walking and cycling and enables safe, equitable and dignified access to opportunities for all, throughout the city.
+- Achieved the vision of a people-centric city that prioritizes walking and cycling; and - Enable safe, equitable, and dignified access to opportunities for all residents throughout Cape Town.